georgestephenson/aws-solution-architect-associate/notes/26-Lambda.md

 ### Lambda in VPC

-- By default Lambda outside your VPC in AWS's own VPC
+- By default Lambda is outside your VPC in AWS's own VPC
 - Can specify your VPC, subnet and security groups
 - Lambda creates ENI in your subnet
 - Lambda with RDS DB proxy: direct Lambda connection would open too many connections.
 RDS proxy will pool DB connections.
-- RDS proxy never public, so Lambda needs to be in your VPC.
+- RDS proxy never public, so Lambda needs to be in your VPC for this use case.

 ### RDS and Aurora